-- AMP Life supported super members whose work hours had been reduced due to COVID-19.
+- Resolution Life Australasia supported super members whose work hours had been reduced due to COVID-19.
 They have assessing claims made where an injury or illness occurred between 29 February 2020 and 31 March 2021 in a way that makes sure benefits weren’t reduced because of a reduction in work hours.
 Find out more

 Call us on 131 267 to understand your cover and how we can help you.

 You may find a bit of a wait on phone lines – sorry, we're working hard to get to everyone.
 Here are some different ways to find what you're looking for.

 9am - 5pm, Monday to Friday (Sydney time)

 8.30am - 7pm, Monday to Friday (Sydney time)